aakanksha80/Spotify-clone/Spotify-Clone-main/README.md

 - Open the index.html file in your web browser to view the Spotify clone.

-Usage: Explore the various features of the Amazon clone, including browsing products and simulating a user login.

 Credits:
 - The project utilizes HTML and CSS for the front-end design.